zeerkius/pv-research/README.md

- after diagnosis.This is the highest odds of death after diagnosis, according to the American Cancer Society.(1) This repo addresses methods using Linear Regressiom , logistic regression , and decision trees to detect breast cancer diagnosis as a tool for doctors to recommend screening for patients.
+ after diagnosis.This is the highest odds of death after diagnosis, according to the American Cancer Society.(1) This repo addresses methods using Linear Regressiom , logistic regression , knn , and decision trees to detect breast cancer diagnosis as a tool for doctors to recommend screening for patients.
 Ultimately helping patients with the battle against cancer